 So never buy a guitar because you think it looks cool.
 It’s better to pick one that you feel comfortable to play.
 What makes guitar player looks cool is how they play not what kind of guitar model that they play.

 My first ‘V’ model guitar end up with I sold it a few month later after I buy my second electric guitar.

 My second mistake

-The neck is part of guitar where your fingers dance and place where you spit the note before it send to pickup then into your pedal to amplifier and last the speaker.
+The neck is part of a guitar where your fingers dance and place where you spit the note before is send to the pickup then into your pedal, to an

 Finally I found what model that works best for me!

-So, I hope you find something after read my silly story about my first and second mistake for buying electric guitar.
-Just be wise before you buy okay!
+So, I hope you find something after read my silly story about my first and second mistake for buying an

-I no longer play in a band but you can found my one man band music stuff on Soundcloud.
-Thanks for read my ‘silly’ story about buying my first guitar.
-Have a great day! 🙂
+I no longer play in a band, but you can found my one-man band music stuff on Soundcloud.
+Thanks for reading my ‘silly’ story about buying my first guitar.
+Ha